Beyond problems with yourself and others, society can often be aligned against you.

 - If your home was damaged, rebuild it or move.

-- If you were in a foreign war and have trouble with others’ opinion of it, go somewhere you’ll be accepted.
+- If you were in a foreign war and have trouble with others’ opinions of it, go somewhere you’ll be accepted.